strategineer/personal-website/content/blog/2025-01-23/index.md

 To start, I'll summarize the campaign, then I'll go over the lessons learned about each of the parts of the campaign individually and, finally, I'll cover insights gained from the campaign as a whole.

 This is a really long post so I've tried to make it as skimmable as possible.
-Here's a table of contents with concise section headers for you to skim through at your leisure if you're short on time or me from the future trying to remember everything I learned running this campaign:
+Here's a table of contents with concise section headers for you to skim at your leisure:

 {{< toc >}}